mateuszjurewicz/notes_public/notes/Bash.md

 This will show the 10 largest directories, for candidates to clean.
 * `df -h`
 Will show candidate culprits, but on an Ubuntu most will be dev/mapper/ either way, which is not useful.

+### Stop, Shutdown and Restart
+These are the commands for stopping and restarting your machine.
+All require sudo privileges.

+- `sudo halt` - stops all CPU functions
+- `sudo poweroff` - shuts the system down (sends a ACPI request to the hardware).
+Closest to actually pushing the shutdown button.
+- `sudo reboot` - restarts the system
+- `shutdown` is more gentle, sends info to other logged-in users and can be scheduled via `shutdown 20:00` or `shutdown -t n_seconds`

+Can be forced via:

+- `sudo reboot --force` aka `-f`
+- `sudo reboot --verbose` gives more debug info.

 ### Basic